dominant-strategies/quai-docusaurus/docs/learn/advanced-introduction/merged-mining/parachains.md

 ## Bootstrapping Security

-Parachains are able to bootstrap hashpower by merged mining with Quai Network.
+Parachains are able to bootstrap hash power by merged mining with Quai Network.
 Quai block headers include an empty data field for parachains to utilize, allowing for the creation of hash linked references between Quai blockchains and merge-mined parachains.

 Parachains are able to leverage the existing and more powerful hash rate of any Quai blockchain by using a Quai blockchain's header as auxiliary data in parachain blocks and including a valid proof-of-work for a Quai blockchain in the header of a parachain block.
 Merged mining with Quai makes it more difficult for an attacker to carry out a 51% attack on a parachain, as they would also need to control 51% of the hash rate of the Quai blockchain.